mlibrary/platform-engineering-team/our_name_is_platform_engineering_team.md

 * the activity this team is doing: *Platform Engineering*
 * the group of people doing that activity: *The Platform Engineering Team*
-* the collective output/work of the team: *The work of The Platform Engineering Team* i.e. There is no official name
+* the collective output/work of the team: *The work of The Platform Engineering Team* i.e. there is no official name

 We chose *Platform Engineering* because that is the industry term for the work this group is doing.
 Adding the word "team" to describe the group of people is